 GĐXH - The child was taken to the emergency room in a state of choking, difficulty swallowing, painful swallowing, accompanied by coughing and feeling short of breath while eating breakfast.

-On March 25, information from Thanh Son District Medical Center (Phu Tho) said that recently, doctors at this unit performed an emergency endoscopy on a 13-year-old child with food stuck in his esophagus.
+On March 25, information from Thanh Son District Medical Center (Phu Tho) said that recently, doctors at this unit performed an emergency endoscopy on a 13-year-old child with food stuck in the esophagus.

 According to the family, at home, the child ate sausage for breakfast but ate quickly, talked while eating, and was not focused.
-Immediately after, the child showed signs of choking, difficulty swallowing, painful swallowing, accompanied by coughing and difficulty breathing, so the family took the child to the emergency room.
+Immediately after, the child showed signs of choking, difficulty swallowing, painful swallowing, accompanied by coughing and difficulty breathing, so the family took him to the emergency room.

-The foreign object is a piece of sausage removed from the child's esophagus.
+A foreign object, a piece of sausage, was removed from a child's esophagus.
 Photo: Hospital.

 Upon admission, the doctors quickly examined and ruled out the possibility of food entering the airway, so they ordered an emergency endoscopy of the digestive tract.
-During the endoscopy, the doctors discovered a soft mass of food in the upper third of the esophagus, occupying the entire circumference of the esophagus, and the endoscope could not continue or impact the mass of food.
+During the endoscopy, the doctors discovered a soft mass of food at the upper 1/3 of the esophagus, occupying the entire circumference of the esophagus, and the endoscope could not go further or impact the mass of food.

-From this case, experts recommend that to prevent children from choking on food, parents should instruct children to eat slowly, chew thoroughly, avoid eating too quickly, and not talk or laugh while eating.
+From this case, experts recommend that to prevent children from choking on food, parents should instruct children to eat slowly, chew thoroughly, avoid eating too fast, and not talk or laugh while eating.

 First aid for children choking on food